 Within the project, the user (browser) would be able to message the owner (project creator) directly through email

-To get assessments (comments and ratings) on a project, the owner would be required either to select a question about their project that they would like answered or a topic that they would like the assessment of their project to be based on.
+To get assessments (comments, evaluations, and ratings) on a project, the owner would be required either to select a question about their project that they would like answered or a topic that they would like the assessment of their project to be based on.
 The question might be something along the lines of “how might I improve *this* about my project?”
 A topic might be something like “originality”, “creativity”, “usefulness”, etc. This would be used to get constructive feedback, rather than general comments like “this is a good project.”

 In this description “owner” refers to the owner of the project that the questions will be displayed under

 There would be a pre-generated list of questions and topics that the owner could choose from, or they could make their own question or topic.
-The owner could also disable comments for their project entirely.
+The owner could choose not to have assessment questions/topics for their project.

 The questions could be contextualized by the owner, allowing the question to be linked to a specific part of the project (a picture, certain pages of a paper, a section of a video, etc)